 - test must be taken no more than 72 hours before departure from the first embarkation point;

-- passenger’s name in certificate must match his/her name in ID;
+- passenger’s name in test result must match his/her name in ID;

 - must have date, stamp or signatire of the laboratory which performed the test.

-This rule doesn’t apply to citizens of South Korea and children younger 5 years.
+This rule doesn’t apply to children younger 5 years.

-Passengers arriving from, Nepal, Philippines, must have medical certificate issued by approved clinic.
+Passengers arriving from Philippines, must have medical certificate issued by approved clinic.
 List of such clinics may be found at consular website of these countries.

 Strarting from 24 February 2021 South Korean citizens arriving without a negative covid test will be quarantined for 14 days in a dedicated facility on their own expense.

 All passengers must fill-in and presented upon arrival two forms: Health Declaration Form and Travel Record Declaration.

 - Short-term visas (C-1 and C-3) issued before April 5, 2020 have been suspended.